-Filled with indulgent chocolate and coconut flavors, but not loaded with sugar, for a snack your kids will love, and will love you for giving them, you need to make this treat from Sugar-free Mom: Naturally Sweet and Sugar-free Recipes for the Whole Family.
+No-bake nut-free granola bars are filled with indulgent chocolate and coconut flavors, but not loaded with sugar.
+For healthy no-bake snacks your kids will love, and will love you for giving them, you need to make this healthy no-bake snack recipe from the cookbook, Sugar-free Mom: Naturally Sweet and Sugar-free Recipes for the Whole Family.
 It doesn’t get easier than No-Bake Nut-Free Granola Bars.

 It was also fascinating to talk to her about her cookbook-writing process, and I knew when it came out, I’d have to get my hands on it.
 So when there was an opportunity to review it, I couldn’t resist.
 Now first disclaimer is that I have not gotten my hands on an actual hard copy yet – it got sent to my old house and I haven’t gotten it shipped here yet.
 But I’ve been paging through the electronic copy, and it is fabulous, from the recipes to the writing to the photos.
 First Brenda tells us about her journey to becoming Sugar-free Mom (and mow mostly gluten-free, which I appreciate), and then she educates us on the ingredients that are commonly found in her pantry and recipes in order to keep sugar out of her diet.
 Then it’s on to the food!